 The hip adductors are a group of five muscles located in the medial thigh.

-We most commonly think of the adductors as being located on the inner thigh.
+We most commonly think of the adductors as being the inner thigh muscles.

 Basically, when we squeeze the legs together we are mainly using the adductor muscles.